ffvoigt/minimal-mistakes-playground/_pages/about.md

 ![image-left]({{ site.url }}/assets/images/authors/voigt3.jpg){: .align-left}Fabian F. Voigt is a PhD student in the laboratory of Fritjof Helmchen at the Brain Research Institute, University of Zurich.
-As a BSc student in Interdisciplinary Science, Fabian started out building light-sheet endoscopes for in vivo calcium imaging in mice (miniSPIM).
-In his BSc thesis, he used electrically tunable lenses (ETL) for fast 3D two-photon imaging and later brought the technology to the lab of Jan Huisken at MPI-CBG in Dresden which resulted in the ETL-SPIM, a fast volume scanning light-sheet microscope.
+As a BSc student in Interdisciplinary Science, Fabian started out building light-sheet endoscopes for in vivo calcium imaging in mice ([miniSPIM](https://www.osapublishing.org/ol/viewmedia.cfm?uri=ol-35-9-1413)).
+In his BSc thesis, he used electrically tunable lenses (ETL) for fast
+[3D two-photon imaging](https://www.osapublishing.org/boe/abstract.cfm?uri=boe-2-7-2035) and later brought the technology to the lab of Jan Huisken at MPI-CBG in Dresden which resulted in the [ETL-SPIM](https://www.osapublishing.org/oe/abstract.cfm?uri=oe-21-18-21010), a fast volume scanning light-sheet microscope.
-In his MSc studies at ETH Zurich, he designed and built two-photon mesoscopes.
-In a collaboration with the lab of [Ursula Keller at ETH Zurich](http://www.ulp.ethz.ch/), he designed cost-efficient femtosecond lasers and demonstrated their potential for multiphoton imaging.
+In his MSc studies at ETH Zurich, he designed [two-photon mesoscopes](https://elifesciences.org/articles/14679).
+In a collaboration with the lab of [Ursula Keller at ETH Zurich](http://www.ulp.ethz.ch/), he designed cost-efficient femtosecond lasers and [demonstrated their potential for multiphoton imaging](https://www.osapublishing.org/boe/abstract.cfm?uri=boe-8-7-3213).
 The mesoSPIM initative is part of his PhD studies at the University of Zurich.

 ![image-left]({{ site.url }}/assets/images/authors/FHelmchen_2012_crop_small2.jpg){: .align-left}Fritjof Helmchen is Professor of Neuroscience and Co-Director of the Brain Research Institute.